barryrgreer-hue/aurora-constitution/README.md

 A note on ties and close calls

-If the scores land right on the line or feel uncertain, treat it as NO. The system is designed to fail safely rather than take a risky action.
+If scores land right on the line or feel uncertain, treat it as NO. The system is designed to fail safely rather than take a risky action.

 Working in groups (consensus)